-Tips for Getting More Conversions Out of Your Emails
+Practical Tips to Get More Conversions Out of Your Emails

-Before you send out your next business email, consider the following: Most customers delete or ignore what they consider spam emails.
-How can you break through that clutter?
-How can you get more conversions out of your emails?
+Before you send out your next business email, consider this: Most customers delete or ignore emails they believe to be spam.

 - Be specific and use numbers whenever possible